stargazingpnw/udacity-ai-programming-with-python/README.md

 ### 2. Developing an Image Classifier with Deep Learning (Part 1)
 Training an image classifier using PyTorch.
+This project uses the 102 Category Flower Dataset(https://www.robots.ox.ac.uk/~vgg/data/flowers/102/).
+To run locally, download the dataset and place it in the flowers/ directory.

 The project is broken down into multiple steps:
 - Load and preprocess the image dataset